 - 4. Temporary removal from the classroom. - 5.
 Return of property or restitution for lost, stolen or damaged property. - 6.
 In-school suspension. - 7.
-After-school study or Saturday study provided the student's parent/guardian has been notified.
-(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.) - 8.
-Community service. - 9.
-Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - 10.
-Suspension of bus riding privileges. - 11.
+Community service. - 8.
+Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - 9.
+Suspension of bus riding privileges. - 10.
 Suspension from school and all school activities for up to 10 days.
-A suspended student is prohibited from being on school grounds. - 12.
+A suspended student is prohibited from being on school grounds. - 11.
+Removal from KACC Program - 12.
 Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
 An expelled student is prohibited from being on school grounds. - 13.
-Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law. - 14.
-Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.